-From Table 9.1.5-4 and Figure 9.1.5-3, it can be seen that the gain on DRT brought by shorter TTI is less when the provided Uu throughput is smaller; and in case of L1 overhead 50% and 1 symbol TTI, there is negative gain in case of Uu throughput 2.848Mbps.
+From Table 9.1.5.3.3-2 and Figure 9.1.5.3.3-1, it can be seen that the gain on DRT brought by shorter TTI is less when the provided Uu throughput is smaller; and in case of L1 overhead 50% and 1 symbol TTI, there is negative gain in case of Uu throughput 2.848Mbps.
 We think that the main reason is that the smaller Uu throughput brings the bottleneck for FTP downloading.

+Observation 16.
 The smaller the Uu throughput, the less the gain on DRT brought by shorter TTI.